-Regardless of your role in the sports and fitness industry — from managing membership software at your fitness facility, to payment processing for your online store — you need to stay PCI compliant and protect consumers’ data with each transaction.
+Regardless of your role in the sports and fitness industry – from managing membership software at your fitness facility, to payment processing for your online store – you need to stay PCI compliant and protect consumers’ data with each transaction.
+With the growth of mobile payments through mobile credit card processing companies becoming the norm, you’ll need to pay close attention to how you can protect consumer data so it doesn’t end up in the wrong hands.
 Let’s take a closer look at what you need to do to stay protected.

 What is PCI Compliance?